Cool Vinyl Records

 Along with a tangential indebtedness to The Velvet Underground and Minimalist classical composer John Cage’s electronically treated soundscapes, Can’s mantra-like music also has a very strong connection with African tribal rhythms due to genius drummer Jaki Liebezeit.
 His insistent, cyclical drumming anchored the group’s wildest ebbs & flows with metronomic, repetitive drum figures full of mystical power and nuance.

 Liebezeit's driving, backbeat-heavy "motorik" beats have been sampled countless times for modern dance music by creative producers seeking an unstoppable rhythm track.
 On some Can tracks, the volume can even be very low and still retain a deep groove thanks to his drumming style which eschewed fancy cymbal work in favor of symbiotic bass drum / snare interplay.
-At several Can concerts, it is lore that the manic regularity of Liebezeit’s snare hits triggered mysterious hallucinatory trances in sober attendees including the British actor David Niven, who after attending a Can performance replete with on-stage magicians, dancers and circus midgets, famously stated that he had no idea what he'd just seen, but they were certainly the greatest band he’d ever witnessed (!).
+At several Can concerts, it is lore that the manic regularity of Liebezeit’s snare hits triggered mysterious hallucinatory trances in sober attendees including the British actor David Niven, who after attending a Can performance replete with on-stage magicians, dancers, and circus midgets, famously stated that he had no idea what he'd just seen, but they were certainly the greatest band ever (!).

-Can’s unprecedented resurgence culminated in re-releases of their highly collectible and pricey original LP albums on CD as well as a lavish box-set of unreleased material including an excellent DVD of recent interviews along with rare live footage taken from the band’s heyday.
-The 1997 double-CD set "Sacrilege" features electronica re-mixes of Can classics as done by the genres' standout talents.
-Sadly, the long-awaited Can re-union never took place and will now never occur given the untimely death of guitarist Michael Karoli in 2004.
-As he himself said in 1997, "We simply can not play again ever...
+Sadly, the long-awaited Can re-union never took place and will now never occur given the untimely deaths of guitarist Michael Karoli in 2001, and Jaki Libiezeit and Holger Czukay in 2017.
+As Holger said in the 1990s, "We simply can not play again, really ever...
 In the old days, we spent 18 hours a day together, playing, rehearsing, recording, eating, arguing.
 We only went home to sleep with our wives.
 We played everyday hours and hours and hours for years and years.
 It was really very, very serious.
-The private universe we created that allowed us to communicate as Can cannot be re-visited in a simple re-union.
+The space we created that allowed us to communicate as Can cannot be re-visited in just a re-union.
 It is now gone forever."
-Luckily for us musically-curious earthly denizens, the philosophical, political, and artistic statement that was Can lives on in 12 astonishing albums of soaring, unfettered musical creativity......Get The Can

 J. A. Cervera has been a professional musician for over